#CavsBucks Game Preview | Cleveland Cavaliers

 Status Update: (Cavs) - TBD

-Status Update: (Bucks) - Giannis Antetokounmpo (Right Ankle Sprain, Questionable) Malcolm Brogdon (Right Foot Plantar Fascia, Out) Sterling Brown (Right Wrist Soreness, Out) Donte DiVincenzo (Bilateral Heel Bursitis, Doubtful) Ersan Ilyasova (Illness, Probable)
+Status Update: (Bucks) - Giannis Antetokounmpo (Right Ankle Sprain, Probable) Malcolm Brogdon (Right Foot Plantar Fascia, Out) Sterling Brown (Right Wrist Soreness, Probable) Donte DiVincenzo (Bilateral Heel Bursitis, Out) Paul Gasol (Left Ankle Soreness, Out), George Hill (Left Groin Soreness, Probable), Nikola Mirotic (Left Thumb Sprain/Fracture, Out)

 *Subject to change.